UAE: More than 100,000 winners take home Dh1.7 million in Mahzooz draw

 With residents scrambling to book getaways after the long weekend announcement, a sharp spike in demand triggers instant price increases

-On the heels of the latest win of Dh20 million by a single participant from the UAE, Mahzooz Saturday Millions awarded 119,408 winners a total prize of Dh1,775,295.
+On the heels of the latest win of Dh20 million by a single participant from the UAE last week, Mahzooz Saturday Millions awarded 119,408 winners a total prize of Dh1,775,295.

 While the top prize of Dh20 million went unclaimed this week, 119,408 winners scored victory as follows: